openelb/website/content/en/docs/faqs/what-do-i-do-if-the-porter-manager-pod-is-stuck-in-pending-state.md

 ---
-title: "What do I do if the porter-manager pod is stuck in pending state?"
+title: "What do I do if the porter-manager Pod is stuck in pending state?"
-linkTitle: "What do I do if the porter-manager pod is stuck in pending state?"
+linkTitle: "What do I do if the porter-manager Pod is stuck in pending state?"
 weight: 1
 ---

 ## Symptom

-During the installation of PorterLB, the porter-manager pod is stuck in pending state.
+During the installation of PorterLB, the porter-manager Pod is stuck in pending state.

 ![porter-manager-pending](/images/docs/getting-started/faqs/what-do-i-do-if-the-porter-manager-pod-is-stuck-in-pending-state/porter-manager-pending.jpg)

 ## Possible Cause

 PorterLB uses port 443 by default.
-If another component in the system has occupied port 443, the porter-manager pod will be stuck in pending state.
+If another component in the system has occupied port 443, the porter-manager Pod will be stuck in pending state.

 ## Solution

 Perform the following steps to change port 443 of PorterLB.
 The namespace in the commands is only an example.

-1. Run the following command to edit the porter-manager deployment:
+1. Run the following command to edit the porter-manager Deployment:

    ```bash
    kubectl edit deployment porter-manager -n porter-system